BSc Biomedical Sciences

 All sites offer state-of-the-art lecture theatres and laboratory facilities.

-In Year 3, you will have opportunities to study in Europe, North America and Asia.
+In Year 3, you will have the opportunity to study in:

 How will I learn?